Vardoge/synq-getting-started/README.md

 [Synq Web Assets](https://github.com/SYNQfm/synq-web-assets.git): This is where our documentation, API specification etc are hosted.
 [Synq Website](https://github.com/SYNQfm/obaku/wordpress): This is a Wordpress site, which currently lives in the main repo.
 [Streamer](https://github.com/SYNQfm/streamer): Our first standalone micro-service to handle live streaming

-### Values

- * __Team Mindset__ - collaborate together, no silos, no finger pointing, no blame culture.
-Also, have fun and enjoy each other's time once in a while.  *We succeed or fail together*

- * __Execute Quickly, Improve constantly__ - Get things done quickly, and be vigilant about constant improvement.  *Don't be afraid of "failure"*

- * __Care about your craft__ - Add tests as you see fit, care about quality and correctness, be consistent, follow standards.  *The little things matter*

 ### Resources